build-on-aws/content/tutorials/create-an-etl-pipeline-apache-spark/index.md

 4. Create an **IAM role** (`AWSGlueServiceRole-default`) and attached the same.
 You can create a role and attach the following policies (for more details you can refer to [this](https://docs.aws.amazon.com/glue/latest/dg/crawler-prereqs.html) and follow the steps:

-- The AWSGlueServiceRole AWS managed policy, which grants the required permissions on the Data Catalog
+- The `AWSGlueServiceRole` AWS managed policy, which grants the required permissions on the Data Catalog

-- An inline policy that grants permissions on the data source (`S3_INPUT_DATA` location).
+- An inline policy that grants permissions on the data source (`S3_INPUT_DATA` location)

 ![glue crawler](images/glue_crawler_3.png)